ASD-NH/hackapalooza2016/README.md

-# hackapalooza2016
+# Dyn Hackapalooza 2016

-Solutions to problems presented at Dyn's 2016 high school hackathon
+Solutions to the problems that the Academy for Science and Design's team completed during the five hour time limit at Dyn's annual hackathon.
+This year, the team placed 2nd place and used Python for their solutions.
+Problem descriptions will be added when they are released, along with writeups.